 Public consultation took place on the changes to library provision, with specific questions on library closures and changes to opening hours and how these impact on protected characteristics.
 Both a representative sample and open consultation took place, including consultation with groups.
 There was both paper and digital consultation forms available.
-It is anticipated that the consultation will run for 12 weeks in 2023.
+The consultation ran for 12 weeks between 1st May and 31st July 2023.